 4. Hueston Woods State Park, College Corner

-Near the Indiana border, Hueston Woods surrounds Acton Lake with something for everyone in the family.
-The park has miles of hiking trails, campsites for tents and RVs, boat rentals, horseback riding, a lodge with an excellent restaurant, and even opportunities to go fossil-hunting.
+Near the Indiana border, Hueston Woods surrounds Acton Lake with a little something for everyone.
+The park has hiking trails, campsites for tents and RVs, boat rentals, horseback riding, a lodge with an excellent restaurant, and even opportunities to go fossil-hunting.
 Get more details here.

 5. Delaware State Park, Delaware (Ohio)